kir-7/kir-7.github.io/_posts/2024-07-26-Molecule-Generation.md

 The edge prediction task presented its own set of challenges.
 Due to the nature of molecular graphs, where most potential edges are actually non-bonds, the model tended to be biased towards predicting no bonds.
 To address this, I implemented class weighting in the cross-entropy loss for edge type prediction, giving more importance to the less frequent bond types.

 As I continued to refine the model, I experimented with different architectural choices.
 For instance, I found that using residual connections (x = x + a, edge_attr = edge_attr + b) seemed to produce better outputs than my initial approach.
 This highlighted the importance of allowing information to flow more freely through the network, especially in deep graph neural networks.

-The journey of implementing this molecular generation model has been a rollercoaster of eureka moments and frustrating roadblocks.
-Each challenge overcome has deepened my understanding of both the theoretical underpinnings and practical considerations of working with graph neural networks and variational autoencoders.

 As I continue to refine the model, there are still several areas I'm exploring: